Two wounded in a shooting with US federal agents in Portland: report

 “This remains and active and ongoing investigation led by the FBI,” Portland’s FBI bureau said in the post.

+“Fearing for his life and safety, an agent fired a defensive shot.
+The driver drove off with the passenger, fleeing the scene.”

+This is the second time in two days that the Department of Homeland Security claimed a federal agent fired a shot in self-defence at a moving vehicle.

-Portland Police Chief Bob Day also released a statement, calling for calm.
-The shooting comes one day after an agent with Immigration and Customs Enforcement (ICE) shot and killed Renee Nicole Good, a 37-year-old mother of three, in Minneapolis, Minnesota, as she moved her car.
+The Portland shooting comes one day after an agent with Immigration and Customs Enforcement (ICE) shot and killed Renee Nicole Good, a 37-year-old mother of three, in her car in Minneapolis, Minnesota.

+Democratic officials have accused the Trump administration of misrepresenting Good’s actions as an act of “domestic terrorism”, despite video appearing to show the 37-year-old moving her vehicle away from agents.

+In the aftermath of Thursday’s incident, Portland Police Chief Bob Day released a statement calling for calm.

-“We are still in the early stages of this incident,” Day said in a statement.
+“We are still in the early stages of this incident,” Day said.

 “We understand the heightened emotion and tension many are feeling in the wake of the shooting in Minneapolis, but I am asking the community to remain calm as we work to learn more.”